jpfinley/printmaster/README.md

     Error loading /Library/ScriptingAdditions/Adobe Unit Types.osax

 Apparently, the addition file installed with CS4 is 32-bit, while AppleScript expects 64-bit.
 There is an Adobe Knowledge Base [article](http://kb2.adobe.com/cps/516/cpsid_51615.html) on the topic witch lists a number of suggestions to work around the issue, including a 64-bit scripting addition file.

+# Help

+I'm always looking to automate this process further.
+If you have any interest on taking on the TODOs I've left, please let me know.

 # Resources